Samsung Galaxy S22: price, pre-orders, release date, specs

 The Samsung Galaxy S22 – the tech titan's next flagship mobile – is expected to arrive in 2022.
-It's tipped to 120Hz display, an ultra-fast chip (possibly with its own cooling fan), and even a camera with no fewer than five lenses.
+It's tipped for a 120Hz display, ultra-fast chip (possibly with its own cooling fan), and even a camera with no fewer than five lenses.

 It seems like only yesterday that the Samsung Galaxy S21 hit stores, but Samsung isn't one to rest on its laurels.
 The company launches a new Galaxy S series mobile every year without fail, which is why the Galaxy S22 is expected to launch in early 2022.